 While Ikea offers a range of minimalist covers, Athina Bluff particularly likes their Ofelia linen range.
 “Although the white is simplistic, the texture on this duvet cover adds heaps of interest,” she says.
 “It means you can pair it with anything from patterns, to colours, to velvets or thick knits.”
 The cover is densely woven with easy-to-fasten concealed studs, and is fine to be tumble dried.

 Best duvet covers for kids

 If you’re looking for child-friendly duvet covers, it can be hard to find fun patterns which still err on the side of stylish.
 When in need, Melanie Lissack recommends a trip to homeware retailer Made. ‘‘Their bedding designs are modern and contemporary, yet have a playful, childlike edge,” she says.
 “Check them out if you want bedding for your children, minus all the usual princess patterns and car prints.”
-[Editor’s note: This product is currently out of stock.]

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.